 - Listen to answers.
 Any questions you have about the cancer and its treatment are worth asking.
 Listen closely and keep asking questions until you understand what is being said.
-Ask for information in a different language or format (like a drawing) if you need to. - Bring a friend or relative to take notes or record the doctor if they are ok with that - Think about the pros and cons.
-Your family, friends, current patients, and your health care team can help you think through your options before you pick a path. - Ask how likely it is for each treatment path to work for you. - Ask about side effects.
-What side effects should you expect for each treatment type?
-When do they usually start?
-How long do they last?
-How do you manage issues? - Ask about costs.
+Ask for information in a different language or format (like a drawing) if you need to. - Bring a friend or relative to take notes or record the doctor if they are ok with that. - Think about the pros and cons.
+Your family, friends, current patients, and your health care team can help you think through your options before you pick a path. - Ask how likely it is for each treatment path to work for you.

+- Ask about side effects. - Ask about costs.
 Is this treatment covered by your insurance?
 If not, can you get help paying for it?
 Are there programs that can help you with other costs (prescriptions, childcare, household costs) while you are in treatment? - Ask about your time commitment.
 How often will you need to go to the clinic?
 How long will you be hospitalized?
 How much work will you miss?
 Will you need help with child or elder care? - Ask about travel.
 Where will you go for treatment?
 How will you get there?
 Is transportation assistance an option?